Anomaly Detection in Blockchain Networks: A Comprehensive Survey: Anomaly Detection in Contract Layer of Blockchain

 \subsection{Paxos Anomaly in Blockchain}

-As the name suggests, in this section we will be discussing an anomaly related with dependent transfers, which is categorized under the name of famous consensus protocol `Paxos’.
+As the name suggests, in this section we will be discussing an anomaly related with dependent transfers, which is categorized under the name of the famous consensus protocol `Paxos’.
 In order to understand this anomaly a bit further, it is important to understand two major concepts, one is the concept of Paxos consensus and the other is termination of a consensus model in a decentralized blockchain environment.
-From the perspective of Paxos, it can formally be defined as a family of selected protocols which can be used to reach a consensus in an unreliable processors network~\cite{contractlayer08}.
-From the perspective of a decentralized network as that of blockchain, the Paxos anomaly originates due to the difficulty in implementation of requests which are applicable only on basis of some conditional guarantees, which will be discussed in detail later in this section.
-Before moving to the technical discussion about Paxos anomaly in blockchain transactions, it is also important to discuss the concept of finality and termination of blockchain consensus.
-In a blockchain setting, a consensus is considered terminated deterministically if from the chain structure it can be determined that a new block has been decided, which can also be termed that the transactions inside a block has been verified and commitment had been made over these transactions.
-This determination and commitment is an integral part of cryptocurrency and other decentralized network because if the determination has not been established, adversaries can take unfair advantage of it by doing attacks, such as double spending, etc. \\ Moving towards discussion of similarities between Paxos anomaly and blockchain anomaly, it is important to highlight a critical and thorough work carried out by Natoli and Gramoli in~\cite{contract01}.
-Authors provided a through analysis that how the asynchronous nature of blockchain and message delays can cause a major issue in termination of consensus, which can then lead to start of two simultaneous chains where both the miners agrees simultaneously over their own `$k$’ set of blocks.
+From the perspective of Paxos, it can formally be defined as a family of selected protocols which can be used to reach a consensus in an unreliable processor network~\cite{contractlayer08}.\\ Moving towards discussion of similarities between Paxos anomaly and blockchain anomaly, it is important to highlight a critical and thorough work carried out by Natoli and Gramoli in~\cite{contract01}.
+Authors provided a thorough analysis of how the asynchronous nature of blockchain and message delays can cause a major issue in termination of consensus, which can then lead to the start of two simultaneous chains where both the miners agrees simultaneously over their own `$k$’ set of blocks.
 Authors further evaluated that this problem accelerates and becomes more catastrophic in case of dependent transactions especially in case of a private blockchain, which can further lead to double spending attack and uncommitting of transactions.
 Authors further developed a complete model to study this effect in which they evaluated by automating the anomaly reproduction in the decentralized network at different difficulties involved in mining the block.
-Through the evaluation, authors shows the hazardous effects which can be caused if proper actions are not taken.
+Through the evaluation, authors show the hazardous effects which can be caused if proper actions are not taken.
 Finally, authors discussed a prospective smart contract based solution in which authors provided certain examples showing the specific conditions and statements which can be added in a smart contract to overcome the occurrence of this anomaly, e.g., detecting and freezing of coins at the time of need.
 Authors further emphasized that modern blockchain networks, such as Ethereum, etc should develop more secure smart contracts so that the possibility of such anomalies can be eradicated completely.
 It will not be wrong to say that Paxos is one specific type of anomaly that freezes the transactions on the basis of dependency, however, with more in-depth analysis, one can work over identification of other similar anomalies in the blockchain network.